-A contingent asset is not recognised but is disclosed in the notes to the consolidated financial statements when an inflow economic benefits is probable.
+A contingent asset is not recognised but is disclosed in the notes to the consolidated financial statements when an inflow of economic benefits is probable.
 When inflow is virtually certain, an asset is recognised.

 A contingent liability is a possible obligation that arises from past events and whose existence will only be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Group.
-It can also be a present obligation arising from past events that is not recognised because it is not probable that an outflow of economic resources will be required or the amount of obligation cannot be measured reliably.
+It can also be a present obligation arising from past events that is not recognised because it is not probable that an outflow of economic benefits will be required or the amount of obligation cannot be measured reliably.

 A contingent liability is not recognised but is disclosed in the notes to the consolidated financial statements.
-When a change in the probability of an outflow occurs so that the outflow is probable, it will then be recognised as a provision.
+When a change in the probability of an outflow of economic benefits occurs so that the outflow is probable, it will then be recognised as a provision.

-(o) Current and deferred income tax
+(n) Current and deferred income tax

-Income tax expenses represent the sum of the tax currently payable and deferred tax.
+Income tax expenses comprise current tax and movements in deferred tax assets and liabilities.

-The tax currently payable is based on taxable profit for the period.
-Taxable profit differs from profit as reported in the profit or loss because it excludes items of income or expenses that are taxable or deductible in other years and it further exclude profit or loss items that are never taxable or deductible.
-The Group's liability for current tax is calculated using tax rates that have been enacted or substantially enacted by the end of the reporting period.
+Current tax is the expected tax payable on the taxable profit for the year.
+Taxable profit differs from profit as reported in profit or loss because it excludes items of income or expenses that are taxable or deductible and it further excludes profit or loss items that are never taxable or deductible.
+The Group's liability for current tax is calculated using tax rates that have been enacted at substantially enacted at the end of the reporting period.

 Deferred income tax is provided in full, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
-Deferred income tax is determined using tax rates and laws that have been enacted or substantively enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.
+Deferred income tax is determined using tax rates and laws that have been enacted or substantively enacted at the end of the reporting period and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.